-A number of factors can cause a tooth to break.
-For example, eating something too hard or suffering with dental trauma can lead to a broken tooth.
+A number of factors can cause a tooth to chip.
+For example, eating something too hard or suffering with dental trauma can lead to a damaged tooth.
 Regardless of the cause, though, a dentist can typically repair the tooth.
-To help his patients understand how a broken tooth is treated, Dr. James Fondriest, your Lake Forest, IL dentist shares this informative blog.
+To help his patients understand how a chipped tooth is treated, Dr. James Fondriest shares this informative blog.

-If you have broken tooth, don’t hesitate to contact Dr. Fondriest.
-He can examine the broken tooth to determine the best method of treatment.
-To schedule an appointment with our Lake Forest, IL dental practice, call (847) 234-0517.
+Learn more about the many tooth enhancements available at all costs and scopes of treatment.
+Our goal is to give you the best cosmetic dental treatment for you.
+If you have chipped tooth, don’t hesitate to contact Dr. Fondriest.
+He can examine the chipped tooth to determine the best method of treatment.
+To schedule an appointment, call (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.
-Dr. Fondriest and his staff welcome patients from Lake Forest and surrounding cities.
+Dr. Fondriest and his staff welcome patients from the Chicago area.